 The study of Crime and Deviance will give students the opportunity not only to examine the contemporary patterns of crime within British society but also to examine the reasons behind these.
 It provides a fascinating introduction to the area of Criminology.

 The study of Social Inequality offers students the opportunity to examine the class system as well as investigate continuing gender and ethnic differences and disadvantages in contemporary society.

 Students will also have the opportunity to develop their understanding of research methods.

 The subject is very popular with students and most will take it further onto the A2 and some onto degree level.
 This has been reflected in many of the comments made at the close of the course:

-‘I have enjoyed my first year at Loreto, especially Sociology, and will be carrying it on at A2.
+‘I have enjoyed my first year at Loreto, especially Sociology.
 I am looking forward to next year.’

 ‘Sociology is an interesting course, I enjoyed it.
 Also different teaching methods were used which made it easier to learn.’